An introduction to Fort Lauderdale

 If you do get an invite here, take plenty of balls and hope for the best!

-What is the best golf course in Fort Lauderdale?
+What is the best private golf course in Fort Lauderdale?

-The best golf course in Fort Lauderdale is Fort Lauderdale Country Club.
+In my opinion the best private golf course near to Fort Lauderdale is Fort Lauderdale Country Club.
 It is one of the oldest golf clubs in Broward County having opened in 1926.
 There are two fantastic championship golf courses, the North and the South.

 You May Also Like